 (none), instead of a microflow name), click Select… and create a new microflow by clicking New:

-Drag and drop the RegisterSubscriber action at the end of the After startup microflow:
+In the App Explorer, drag and drop the RegisterSubscriber action from the SapApplicationLogs > USE_ME folder at the end of the After startup microflow:

 Double-click the RegisterSubscriber action make sure that Log level is set to the constant SapLogLevel:

-Edit the constant SapLogLevel to select the minimum log level which you want to send to the SAP Cloud Platform Application Logging service.
+Edit the constant SapLogLevel to select the minimum log level which you want to send to the SAP Business Technology Platform Application Logging service.
 The supported log levels (case-insensitive) are

 Now, when the application is started, it will produce logs in the JSON format supported by Kibana.